sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md

 #### 1.2.1.3 Data Schema

-The ultimate goal is to use SONiC Yang models for configuration, and we also need to support ConfigDB schema and ApplDB schema for backward compatibility.
+The ultimate goal is to use SONiC Yang models for configuration, and we also need to support ConfigDB schema and ApplDB schema:

-We will follow OpenConfig specification to use origin field to support mixed schema.
+* We will follow OpenConfig specification to use origin field to support mixed schema.

-And we use the first element to specify the target database.
+* And we use the first element to specify the target database.

 A single request cannot have both SONiC YANG paths and ConfigDB/ApplDB schema paths.